apache/iceberg/format/spec.md

 Readers may be more strict for metadata JSON files because the JSON files are not reused and will always match the table version.
 Required v2 fields that were not present in v1 or optional in v1 may be handled as required fields.
 For example, a v2 table that is missing `last-sequence-number` can throw an exception.

+##### Writing data files

+All columns must be written to data files even if they introduce redundancy with metadata stored in manifest file (e.g. columns with identity partition transforms).
+Writing all columns provides a backup in case of corruption or bugs in the metadata layer.

 ### Schemas and Data Types

 A table's **schema** is a list of named columns.
 All data types are either primitives or nested types, which are maps, lists, or structs.
 A table schema is also a struct type.